MovingBlocks/legacy-website/_posts/2021-04-22-teraspotlight-pulse-check-workshop.md

 * ✨ **Technology** - we love it to share interesting things, play around with new tools and tech and find a shiny new use for some piece of logic that's been around a while
 * 💪 **Achievements** - getting things done, solving problems, finally fixing "that bug" - improving and seeing how much we achieved recently is a big motivator for us
 * 🧐 **Responsibility** - we don't like to point fingers, but we share the feeling that it's our responsibility to fix a bug we feel is our fault and this drives us both to investigate and fix it and to test our contributions even more thoroughly the next time
-* 🤝 **Activity & Collaboration** - we are motivated by working together as a team and more people join our cause allowing for even more progress and achievements
+* 🤝 **Activity & Collaboration** - we are motivated by working together as a team and more people joining our cause allowing for even more progress and achievements
-* 🤗 **Appreciation** - visibility outside of our community in posts and videos as well as inside of it when people enthusiastically share what they've worked on or that they tried something and it worked out nicely - this really makes us glow 😊
+* 🤗 **Appreciation** - visibility outside of our community in posts and videos as well as inside of it when people enthusiastically share what they've worked on or that they tried something and it worked out nicely - this really makes us all smiles 😊
 * 🚀 **Vision** - sharing the crazy dreamland ideas we have and getting everybody excited about what Terasology could become keeps up the spirit and belief in our cause